Miguel Vargas Player Props: Dodgers vs. Diamondbacks

-The Los Angeles Dodgers and Miguel Vargas, who went 0-for-2 last time in action, take on Merrill Kelly and the Arizona Diamondbacks at Dodger Stadium, Friday at 10:10 PM ET.
+The Los Angeles Dodgers and Miguel Vargas, who went 1-for-1 with a double last time in action, battle Madison Bumgarner and the Arizona Diamondbacks at Dodger Stadium, Saturday at 9:10 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Diamondbacks.
+He reached base in all four of his plate appearances (1-for-1 with a double) in his most recent appearance against the Diamondbacks.

 Miguel Vargas Game Info & Props vs. the Diamondbacks